-Louisville, Texas Tech win their NCAA super regional openers
+Michigan, Duke stun top 2 seeds; Texas Tech, Cards also win

 BIG BATS

+— Duke’s Kyle Gallagher homered and drove in four runs, and teammate Erikson Nichols had four RBIs.

+— Texas Tech’s Josh Jung, the No. 8 overall draft pick by the Texas Rangers, hit his 12th homer.

-— Danny Oriente doubled in three runs in Louisville’s four-run fourth inning.
+— Danny Oriente doubled in three runs in Louisville’s four-run fourth inning, and Jake Snider added a double and three RBIs.

-— Jake Snider, the Most Outstanding Player in the Louisville Regional, had a double and three RBIs for the Cardinals.

 — Tyler Fitzgerald, the Giants’ fourth-round draft pick, had four hits for Louisville.